 After a week of use, we found the enzymes and the pad to be unnecessary in cleaning the eggs to acceptable condition.

 Our green tray reservoir was cracked during shipping.
-We let the company know and they sent us a new one immediately.
+We let the company know and they sent us a new one immediately. (since writing this review, the top plate of the unit has been modified, negating the need for this green tray.
+It is no longer included in the package.)

 While the eggs soaked in the left-hand sink, we placed The Little Egg Scrubber into the right-hand sink and plugged it in.
 The motor waits a second, then starts right up, turning two roller brushes against each other.